Dartvauder/NeuroSandboxWebUI/README.md

 ## Description:

 A simple and convenient interface for using various neural network models.
-You can communicate with LLM using text or voice input, use StableDiffusion to generate images and videos, Shap-E to generate 3D objects, AudioCraft to generate music and audio, CoquiTTS for text-to-speech, OpenAI-Whisper for speech-to-text, LibreTranslate for text translation and Demucs for audio file separation.
+You can communicate with LLM using text or voice input, use StableDiffusion to generate images and videos, Shap-E to generate 3D objects, AudioCraft and AudioLDM 2 to generate music and audio, CoquiTTS for text-to-speech, OpenAI-Whisper for speech-to-text, LibreTranslate for text translation and Demucs for audio file separation.
 You can also download the LLM and StableDiffusion models, change the application settings inside the interface and check system sensors

 The goal of the project - to create the easiest possible application to use neural network models